 Join the SEMCO listserv

-Join the Southeastern Massachusetts Coastal Organizations (SEMCO) listserv for information on events, programming, and items of note from marine-related organizations in the region.
+We're keeping our community connected!
+Join the WHOI Sea Grant-moderated Southeastern Massachusetts Coastal Organizations (SEMCO) listserv for information on events, programming, and items of note from marine-related organizations in the region.